gxanshu/otf-apple-fonts/README.md

 ## Credits

-This package was created by [Gx Anshu](https://github.com/gxanshu).
+This package was created by [Gx Anshu](https://github.com/gxanshu) and developed by our respected contributors.

 ## License